discordjs/guide/guide/interactions/registering-slash-commands.md

 ![](./images/option-required.png)

-Let's make our `option-name` option as required.
+Let's make your `option-name` option as required.
 To do so, simply add `.setRequired(true)` in the option structure like so:

 ```js:no-line-numbers {7}
 new SlashCommandBuilder()